Cape Verde–Portugal relations: History

 The islands of Cape Verde were discovered between 1460 and 1462 by Portuguese and Genoese sailors in the service of the Portuguese Crown.
 There is no evidence of human settlement on Cape Verde prior to the arrival of the Portuguese.
 Due to Cape Verde's proximity to the African coast, Portuguese sailors began to settle on the islands and given their strategic position, the islands served as a trading and supply warehouse, with particular emphasis on the Atlantic slave trade, particularly to Brazil.
 By the 19th century, the slave traded ended for Cape Verde, and many people of African origin settled on the islands and mixed with many of the Portuguese settlers creating the predominantly mestiça society of the islands today.

 In 1956, Amílcar Cabral created the African Party for the Independence of Guinea and Cape Verde (PAIGC), fighting against colonialism and starting a march for independence.
 In 1972, during the Portuguese Colonial War, autonomy was granted to the islands and Portuguese Cape Verde held its only parliamentary elections in 1973, however, unlike other Portuguese colonies, there was no armed conflict in Cape Verde, and ultimately independence for Cape Verde resulted from negotiation with Portugal after the April 1974 Carnation Revolution.
 Cape Verde was granted independence on 5 July 1975.

-Since independence, relations between Cape Verde and Portugal have remained strong.
-Both nations share many cultural similarities, as Portuguese influence remains deeply embedded in various aspects of Cape Verdean society, including the predominance of Catholicism introduced by the Portuguese.
-While the direct Portuguese-born population in Cape Verde is relatively small, many of Cape Verde's inhabitants have Portuguese ancestry.

-The Portuguese language is the official language of Cape Verde, used in government, media, and education, while Cape Verdean Creole (Kriolu), a blend of Portuguese and West African languages, is widely spoken in daily life.